 All five hold leadership positions in the new legislature.
-Court has been elected president pro-tempore (the chamber’s second-highest but largely ceremonial position) and is chair of the Senate Finance Committee while Williams leads the Business, Labor and Technology Committee.
+Court has been elected president pro-tempore (the chamber’s second-highest but largely ceremonial position, in the opinion of some) and is chair of the Senate Finance Committee while Williams leads the Business, Labor and Technology Committee.

 Hansen has joined the Joint Budget Committee and chairs the House Appropriations Committee.
 Coleman is co-whip (a party floor manager) and vice chair of the Business Affairs and Labor Committee.
 Herod chairs the Finance Committee and is vice chair of the Judiciary Committee.

 Todd Engdahl’s company, Capitol Editorial Services, is a research firm that provides services to lobbying firms and advocacy groups at the Colorado legislature.
 He’s a former executive city editor of The Denver Post, launched DenverPost.com and was a co-founder of the website Education News Colorado.